Who is Harley Brash? Meet the Love Island series 5 contestant who already knows Amber

 “Muggy as f***,” she said, storming away from Chris after a passionate row on the matter.

-However, after Chris cooked her a romantic breakfast of eggs and “I’m sorry” toast, Harley and Chris (loudly and literally) kissed and made up.
+However, after Chris cooked her a romantic breakfast of eggs and “I’m sorry” toast, Harley and Chris (loudly and literally) kissed and made up — but things were cut short for the pair when they were both dumped form the villa.

 Love Island continues weeknights and Sundays at 9pm on ITV 2